 Seeing Me in My Office:

-Responsibilities of Teaching Fellow:
+Responsibilities of the Teaching Fellows:

 Handouts: The updated course syllabus and most handouts are made available online.
 Check our course web page at least once a week for homework assignments and other information.